Links and Hypertext

 Screen Readers and Links

-Implication: Links do not need to say "link" in the link text, because all users already know that the link is a link.
+Implication: Links do not need to include "link" in the link text, because all users already know that the link is a link.
 This is more of an issue with graphics used as links.
 The alt text for a graphic does not need to say "link" or "link to."
 Otherwise, JAWS users will hear "link graphic link to Products," which is redundant.